Fairey Battle: Accidents and incidents

 On 16 December 1939 a recently qualified flyer, Pilot Officer Harold G. Tipple of 264 Squadron RAF was tasked with ferrying Fairey Battle Mk.I (N2159) from RAF Little Rissington to RAF Martlesham Heath in company with a more experienced officer in another Battle.
 Tipple had never flown the type previously and received only brief instruction before takeoff.
 Once in the air the aircraft was observed to be trailing smoke.
 By the time the pair had reached Hintlesham, Suffolk the aircraft was losing altitude and Tipple attempted to bail out.
 The aircraft crashed at Little Wenham, Babergh, Suffolk and the pilot was killed.
 Tipple is buried in Hintlesham churchyard and is commemorated on the adjacent war memorial.

-On 2 August 1940, Richard Ormonde Shuttleworth, a racing motorist, aviator and prolific collector of veteran cars and aircraft was killed when Fairey Battle L4971 of No. 12 Operational Training Unit RAF Benson crashed into a hill during a solo night flying exercise.
+On 2 August 1940, Richard Ormonde Shuttleworth, a racing motorist, aviator, and prolific collector of veteran cars and aircraft was killed while piloting Fairey Battle L4971 of No. 12 Operational Training Unit RAF Benson.
+The aircraft crashed into a hill during a solo night flying exercise.

 On 23 September 1940, Fairey Battle K9480 on a training flight, crashed onto a house, killing the Polish pilot and five civilians from one family in Hucknall, Nottinghamshire.

 On 4 March 1941, Fairey Battle MK 1 L5019 crashed in the sea, 4 miles off Hutchins Point, Rest Bay, Porthcawl, Glamorgan.
 All three crew members were killed.